loicortola/angular-i18n-module/README.md

 * Handle messages with html content
 * Only load the current language
 * Easy asynchronous locale load
-* Customizable buttons to quickly switch locales
+* Directive to enable any element to change the locale

 ## API